sonicwall/sonicos-automation/README-SNWLID-2025-0001.md

 - Exports the existing LDAP server configuration.
 Saves the configuration to a JSON file.
   - Changes the qualified login name attribute to sAMAccountName to prevent login using the UserPrincipalName.
 - Deletes the existing LDAP servers from SonicOS.
 - Retrieves the list of local users from SonicOS.
+This option is disabled by default as a safety measure.
+Use the -du argument to enable this feature.
   - Deletes all domain-associated local users from SonicOS.
   - This includes:
     - Imported LDAP users